apache/streampark/README.md

 ## 📊 Overview

-**StreamPark** is a streaming application development framework and one-stop cloud-native real-time computing platform.
+**StreamPark** is a streaming application development framework and cloud-native real-time computing platform.
+Designed to simplify the development and management of streaming applications, StreamPark provides a development framework for constructing stream processing applications using Apache Flink and Apache Spark, along with a professional streaming application management platform.
+The platform encompasses application development, debugging, interactive querying, deployment, operation, maintenance, and more.
+Originally named StreamX, the project was renamed StreamPark in August 2022 and officially graduated as an Apache Top-Level Project (TLP) in January 2025.

 * Streaming Application Development Framework
     * StreamPark provides a Streaming application framework to simplify Apache Flink and Apache Spark application development, offering plug-and-play connectors to reduce the learning curve and development complexity.